jimmyhmiller/PlayGround/writings/programming/My Experience Building an Editor in Rust.md

 ### My Messy Code

-While my willingness to let the code get messy was definitely. good.
+While my willingness to let the code get messy was definitely good.
 The actual messiness of the code did cause some quality issues.
 I never went back and changed my line parsing to take advantage of my tokenizing code.
 So I loop through each file twice per frame.
 Because I was doing things hacky from the beginning, it took me a while to get to the point where I could track changes and know if I need to do things like reparse a file.
 The code now has that ability, but hooking it up was a decent amount of work and I never did it.

 ### Lack of Action Reification From the Beginning